mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 It is 1105 by the Imperial calendar, a time of subtle change and great potential.
-Events here in the Marches may resound all the way to Capital, but this is where it’ll happen.
+Events here in the Marches may resound all the way to Capital, but this is where it'll happen.
 This is where the opportunities are to be had; this is the place to be.

 Welcome to the Spinward Marches!